svenstaro/bvh/README.md

 The benchmark suite uses features from the [test crate](https://doc.rust-lang.org/unstable-book/library-features/test.html) and therefore cannot be run on stable rust.
 Using a nightly toolchain, run `cargo bench --features bench`.

+## Testing

+### Unit tests

+This project aspires to be fully tested, and that starts with a unit test suite.
+Use `cargo test` to run all the tests.
+The tests automatically run in CI, too.
+Contributors are expected to add tests for all new functionality.

+### Proptest

+This project uses [`proptest`](https://altsysrq.github.io/proptest-book/) as a second line of defense against bugs, allowing random instances of certain tests to be tested.
+These tests run along-side unit-tests.

+### Fuzzer

+This project uses [`cargo fuzz`](https://rust-fuzz.github.io/book/cargo-fuzz.html) as a third line of defense against bugs, meaning that the `fuzz/` directory was generated using `cargo fuzz init`.
+At the moment, there is a single fuzz target, and running `cargo fuzz run fuzz` will fuzz until an assertion is violated.
+The fuzzer automatically runs in CI, too.